Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 \subsection{Compact stars and equation of state}

-Black holes are the most compact astrophysical objects, so their mergers can produce detectable strong gravitational waves to distant observers.
-By definition, the compactness $C:=M/r_H$ of a black hole is $0.5$ in the $G=c=\hbar=1$ units.
-To have compact objects other than black holes produce detectable gravitational waves, the compactness of such objects should be comparable to the ones of black holes, for example, around $0.1$ to $0.3$.
-This requires some enduring force of dense matter to counteract the immense gravitational inward force in the late stage of gravitational collapse to avoid the formation of black holes.
+BH are the most compact astrophysical objects, so their mergers can produce detectable strong GW to distant observers.
+By definition, the compactness $C:=M/r_H$ of a BH is $0.5$ in the $G=c=\hbar=1$ units.
+To have compact objects other than BH produce detectable GW {by ground-based detectors}, the compactness of such objects should be comparable to the ones of BH\footnote{ {Binary white dwarfs are much less compact but are standard space-based detectors (like eLISA) sources.
+The scaling of the Newtonian estimate for the merger frequency with compactness and mass is given explicitly in \cite{Giudice:2016zpa}. }}, for example, around $0.1$ to $0.3$.
+This requires some {repulsive} force of dense matter to counteract the immense gravitational inward force in the late stage of gravitational collapse to avoid the formation of BH.
 Such an enduring force is so huge that such matter phase is exotic and cannot be found or formed in the Earth's experiments.
 That is, they can only form in the strong gravity regions of the Universe.
 Once formed, these matter phases have the exotic equation of states uncommon to daily life.

-One natural origin of such enduring force is the degenerate pressure of fermions.
-For example, the electrons' degenerate pressure help to form the white dwarfs whose $C$'s are about $10^{-3}$.
-Reaching the compactness comparable to black holes requires higher degenerate pressure provided by neutrons or quarks.
-This is why neutron stars are the most natural candidates as the sources of gravitational waves besides black holes.
-However, due to the complication of nuclear theory, such as quantum chromodynamics of describing the neutron or quark fluids, it is hard to derive the equation of states of the dense nuclear matter from even the first principle method.
-Despite that, there are many proposed the equation of states obtained from alternative or hybrid methods for the dense nuclear matter inside the neutron stars, such as {\bf ....} We may expect that this equation of state can be pinned down by observing enough gravitational wave events of binary neutron star mergers or supernovae.
+One natural origin of such repulsive force is the degenerate pressure of fermions.
+For example, the electrons' degenerate pressure helps to form the white dwarfs whose $C$'s are about $10^{-3}$.
+Reaching the compactness comparable to BH requires higher degenerate pressure provided by neutrons or quarks.
+This is why NS are the most natural candidates as the sources of GW besides BH.
+However, due to the complication of nuclear theory, such as quantum chromodynamics of describing the neutron or quark fluids, it is hard to derive the EoS of the dense nuclear matter from even the first principle method.
+Despite that, there are many proposed EoS obtained from alternative or hybrid methods for the dense nuclear matter inside the NS, such as SLy4 \cite{Douchin:2001sv}, Apr4 \cite{Akmal:1998cf} and SKb \cite{Gulminelli:2015csa}.
+We may expect this EoS to be pinned down by observing enough GW events of BNS mergers or supernovae, EM observations from NICER, etc. \cite{Dietrich:2020efo}.